Different information requriments

 1. Business reports

-Each TimeLog Project business reports is based on one specific issue.
+Each TimeLog business report is based on one specific issue.
 For example, the internal/external analysis report provides management with relevant data in the form of each employee’s time consumption for internal and external projects.

 2. Status reports